Cost of Living in Portland, OR [2025]

 The lack of sales tax can feel like a big win.
 However, Oregon's income taxes range from 5% to 9.9%, depending on how much you earn.
 Capital gains in the state are also taxed at the local state income tax rate.

-Looking for an Apartment in Portland?
+Looking for an Apartment in Portland, OR?

 Portland's reasonable cost of big city living, stunning backdrop, and unique vibe make it an easy choice if you're dreaming of relocating to the Pacific Northwest.
 If Portland seems too pricey for you, consider the cheapest places to live in Oregon!